How one Chinatown curbs anti-Asian violence and unites a city

 Ms. Owyoung of Compassion in Oakland steers clear of politics.
 She’s too concerned about making the most of the current momentum and building out the organization, even though the founders all have day jobs (hers is as a counselor of students with disabilities).

 “Our No. 1 challenge is time,” she says.
 “We know that we have to move quickly because we don’t know how long this momentum is going to last.”
-While Black and Latino communities each have “solidarity” and so do Latinos, she notes, “There’s never been this huge of a movement and focus only on Asian Americans.”
+While Black and Latino communities each have “solidarity,” she notes, “There’s never been this huge of a movement and focus only on Asian Americans.”

 Up to now, Asians have been taught to just accept racist acts in order to move forward in America, the volunteer leader notes.
 Historically, the Chinese Exclusion Act of 1882 banned Chinese laborers from coming to the United States.
 Although the act was repealed in 1943, Chinese immigrants were restricted until 1965, when the National Origins Formula was abolished.
 Japanese Americans were interned in camps during World War II.